 Several factors influence the price paid for a particular voluntary carbon credit including: project activity type (such as forestry, renewable energy, waste disposal, carbon capture, etc.); project location; Vintage; the Standards; and the associated Co-Benefits (such as job creation, water conservation or preservation of biodiversity).
-The CBL Global Emissions Offset benchmark, CBL Nature-Based Global Emissions Offset benchmark, the OPIS Global Carbon Offsets Report and other pricing benchmarks provide third party, market-based data reflecting the prices for voluntary carbon credits that fall within the applicable benchmark's specifications (such as Standards and project types).
-However, the majority of voluntary carbon credit volumes have historically been transacted on a bespoke and "over-the-counter" basis between buyers and sellers pursuant to bilateral agreements, and therefore are not always reflected in the benchmarking data.
+Pricing in the future will also be impacted by project ratings that come from ratings agencies such as BeZero and Sylvera, as well as additional certification labels such as the Integrity Council for the Voluntary Carbon Market's Core Carbon Principles ("CCPs") or the Climate, Community & Biodiversity Standards ("CCB Standards").
+The CBL Global Emissions Offset benchmark, CBL Nature-Based Global Emissions Offset benchmark, the OPIS Global Carbon Offsets Report and other pricing benchmarks provide third party, market-based data reflecting the prices for voluntary carbon credits that fall within the applicable benchmark's specifications (such as Standards, project types and Vintages).
+However, the majority of voluntary carbon credit volumes have historically been transacted on a bespoke and "overthe-counter" basis between buyers and sellers pursuant to bilateral agreements, and therefore are not always reflected in the benchmarking data.

 The price of voluntary carbon credits is largely driven by the levels of supply and demand in the markets at any particular time, with the majority of volumes to date being transacted over-the-counter between buyer and seller.
 These over-the-counter sales are either conducted directly with the 'end-user' of the carbon credit (i.e., the entity that will use the carbon credit) or through intermediaries.
-End-users may be large organizations, SMEs and/or individuals who purchase and retire credits, typically using them to compensate for emissions as they pursue their mitigation strategy or to advance or achieve climate action or sustainability goals.
+End-users may be large organizations, small and medium enterprises ("SMEs") and/or individuals who purchase and retire credits, typically using them to compensate for emissions as they pursue their mitigation strategy or to advance or achieve climate action or sustainability goals.
 Intermediaries include brokers, corporate trading desks, voluntary market specialists and sustainability consultancies who link sellers and buyers of carbon credits.